Battle of Cable Street: through our newspaper archives

 Who were the BUF?

 The British Union of Fascists (BUF) were formed by Sir Oswald Mosley (1896–1980) in 1932, emerging from the British far-right.
 Their supporters were known as “Blackshirts” due to the uniforms they wore (inspired by the Italian Fascists’ uniforms).
 While they had some limited success, the party never made it into mainstream politics and in 1940, after the outbreak of World War Two, it was banned by the British Government.
-Mosley and a number of other active fascists in the UK were interred for a period during the War.
+Mosley and a number of other active fascists in the UK were interned for a period during the War.

 What did the papers say?